Won’t You Be My Neighbor?

 Fred Rogers was the host of a handful of children’s shows on public television, the longest-lasting being Mister Rogers’ Neighborhood, which ran from 1968 to 2001.

 Most folks reading this review don’t need to be told who Mister Rogers is.
-If he wasn’t a part of your childhood, growing up in front of the TV, then maybe you’ve glimpsed him in any number of the video clips or memes that continue to circulate in the years since his death in 2003.
+If he wasn’t a part of your childhood, while you grew up in front of the TV, then maybe you’ve glimpsed him in any number of the video clips or memes that continue to circulate in the years since his death in 2003.
 In short, Mister Rogers was good.
 In a world where everyone hides something — no, Mister Rogers wasn’t really a Navy SEAL — Fred Rogers was merely a nice man who believed in spreading messages of love and kindness.
 During his time on the air, he sought to create an oasis of quiet and thoughtfulness in a television landscape dominated by bombastic imagery and hard-sell manipulation.

 Mister Rogers wasn’t just trying to protect children from the world.
 He wanted them to be able to understand it and process it, even its most difficult and traumatic aspects.
 One of the film’s most shattering moments (I’m literally tearing up just recalling it now) replays a show segment with Daniel Striped Tiger, where he asks human character Lady Aberlin what “assassination” means.
 It was recorded days after the shooting death of Robert Kennedy.

-He also had a moral sense of justice.
+Rogers also had a moral sense of justice.
 When he heard news stories of African-American children being ejected and physically abused for attempting to swim in “whites only” pools, he put a segment on his show where he shared a kiddie-pool foot bath with the show’s African-American police officer character, Officer Clemmons.

 There’s more to the story — probably even more than the film explores.
 Officer Clemmons was played by singer and actor François Clemmons, who was gay.
-While we would wish that Mister Rogers would be preternaturally enlightened, his first instinct was to tell Clemmons that he couldn’t hang out in gay bars and be publicly gay anymore while continuing to be on the show.
-The film suggests that eventually Mister Rogers came to accept Clemmons as he was, and that Clemmons considers Mister Rogers a father figure to this day.
+While we would wish that Fred Rogers would be preternaturally enlightened, his first instinct was to tell Clemmons that he couldn’t hang out in gay bars and be publicly gay anymore while continuing to be on the show.
+The film suggests that eventually Rogers came to accept Clemmons as he was, and that Clemmons considers Mister Rogers a father figure to this day.

 Without being too schematic, the film makes it clear that the ability to listen and to be empathetic is something that we humans need to hang onto — especially into these hot-tempered times.
 Our leaders and the media want to keep us divided, because it makes for good business.
 But, as Mister Rogers makes clear in Won’t You Be My Neighbor?, shutting out the noise and listening to each other will get us all a lot farther.